miniautonomous/engine_ai/README.md

 Welcome to the code base for **engine_ai**!

 This is the on-vehicle software that controls the car.
-In this README, we will review how to install it on your compute platform, the overall code structure and finally how to use it to control your vehicle.
+In this README, we will review how to install it on your compute platform, its overall code layout and finally how to use it to control your vehicle.
 Please be aware that additional supporting content is available in our main portal page:

 https://miniautonomous.github.io/portal/